The estimated reading time for this post is 262 seconds

-Happy Turkey-less Day to those who won’t be gobbling a gobbler (original post date November 24, 2015)!
+Happy Turkey-less Day to those who won’t be gobbling a gobbler!
 I continue as a pescatarian!
-My two younger adult children continue their vegetarian lifestyle.
+My two younger adult children Jacob and ArinJune continue their vegetarian lifestyle.
 Not my oldest son Nick, for he’s an incredible meat eater!
-Although the no meat eating rubbed off on me many moons ago, I still enjoy eating fish.
+Although the no meat eating rubbed off on me many moons ago, I still enjoy eating fish (tuna mostly).

-Over the two years she worked at Walgreen’s (she resigned earlier in 2014 to move on in different ways with her lifestyle), Arin had many customer experiences (including her days working as a hostess at Okoboji Grill).
+Over the two years she worked at Walgreen’s (she resigned earlier in 2014 to move on in different ways with her lifestyle), Arin had many customer experiences (including her days working as a host at Okoboji Grill as her first job, she knows a thing or two about customers) and I value her opinion!
 She’s shared many interesting retail shopper stories from her Walgreen’s days.
+The worst was one day, she turned around while at the cash register to get perfume out of the locked glass cabinets for a customer, when she turned back, “the customer” was racing out the store with Chanel No 5 or whatever it was, an expensive perfume in her hands, along with many other items, and right out the front door.

-Some shoppers are kind with good intentions…get in the store, find what you need, pay and get out of the store…all while being grateful and appreciative.
+Some shoppers are kind with good intentions…get in the store, find what you need, pay and get out of the store…all while being grateful and appreciative you found what you were looking for!
 Then there are other shoppers who seem to float around in a bubble without realizing their bubble is more of a brick!
 Some shoppers are demanding, have no regard for other shoppers or the retail clerk, and are even down right rude.
 Yuk!

 Emotional intelligence is a huge factor in my work as an expert witness.